-The best $30 I’ve spent is for the Alfa AWUS036H Wireless WiFi Adapter.
-This little gem boosts a local wifi signal.
+When there’s some free wi-fi nearby, I use a Bear Extender with my laptop to improve the wif-fi signal.
+This little gem amplifies the radio signal to and from a wi-fi router.
 It doesn’t make local wifi faster but it boosts a wireless routers signal (like at a campground) so you don’t have to go sit near the router to pick up a weak signal.
-It works on my laptop.
+It works great on my laptop.

 I use a weBoost Drive 4G-M cell booster when I’m in the boonies and need to improve a weak cell signal.
 I upgraded the antenna to the 12.5 in versus the short 4 in stubby one that comes standard.
 I also built a ground plane out of a sheet of galvanized sheet metal that I can velcro onto my fiberglass roof.
 The taller antenna and ground plane really made a difference.
 I don’t use this a lot but it has come in handy in remote areas when I needed it for a call or a better mobile data signal.

 Just a couple of things here.
 I use an Anker External Battery Power Bank for charging my phone or tablet when there’s no AC power.
 The power bank has 13,000 mAh of juice.
 Good for about 2 1/2 charges for my phone.
 It’s great while boondocking.